warwickallen/algorithmic-pattern-generator/TESTING.md

 ### 1. Visual Test Suite

 Open `test-suite.html` in your browser for comprehensive visual testing.
 This is the live suite.
-The legacy `test-suite-old.html` is deprecated and retained only for historical reference.

 ```bash
 # Open in browser